IUS-CS/c346-fa23-project-mentats/doc/testing.md

     Unknown,
     }

+Integration testing is contained within test.rs, tests for individual database queries as well as

 ## Future Testing.
 Testing considered for this and future sprints includes individual unit tests.
 Rust has a built-in testing framework for testing individual methods.
 With testing SQL queries comes the need for a mock database, one that allows testing every